Efficient kernel-based variable selection with sparsistency: Numerical experiments

-For each example, we consider scenarios with $(n, p) = (400, 500), (400, 1000)$, $(500, 10000)$ and $(500, 50000)$.
-For each scenario, $\eta= 0$ and $\eta = 0.2$ are examined.
-When $\eta = 0$, the variables are completely independent, whereas when $\eta= 0.2$, correlation structure are added among the variables.
+For each example, we consider scenarios with $(n, p) = (400, 500), (400, 1000), (500, 10000),$ $(500, 50000)$ and $(500,100000)$.
+For each scenario, $ \eta= 0$ and $ 1$ are examined.
+When $\eta = 0$, the variables are completely independent, whereas when $\eta=1$, correlation structure are added among the variables.
 Each scenario is replicated $50$ times.
-The averaged performance measures are summarized in Tables \ref{tab:sim1} and \ref{tab:sim2}, where Size is the averaged number of selected informative variables, TP is the number of truly informative variables selected, FP is the number of truly uninformative variables selected, and C, U, O are the times of correct-fitting, under-fitting, and over-fitting, respectively.
+The averaged signal-to-noise ratios (SNR) of the simulated examples under different scenarios are summarized in Table \ref{tab:sim0}.
+The averaged performance measures are summarized in Tables \ref{tab:sim1} and \ref{tab:sim2}, where Size is the averaged number of selected informative variables, TP is the number of truly informative variables selected, FP is the number of truly uninformative variables selected, C, U, O are the times of correct-fitting, under-fitting, and over-fitting, respectively.

+Clearly, the SNRs of the simulated examples are comparable to those in \cite{Lin2006, Huang2010}.
 It is evident that GM outperforms the other methods in both examples.
 In Example 1, GM is able to identify all the truly informative variables in most replications.
 However, the other two methods tend to miss some truly informative variables, probably due to the interaction effect between $x^2$ and $x^3$.
-In Example 2, with a three-way interaction term involved in $f^*(\bx)$, GM is still able to identify all the truly informative variables with high accuracy, but the other two methods tend to underfit by missing some truly informative variables in the interaction term.
+In Example 2, with a three-way interaction term involved in $f^*(\bx)$, GM is still able to identify all the truly informative variables with high accuracy, but the other two methods tend to underfit by missing some truly informative variables in the interaction term. {It is also interesting to notice that GM tends to overselect variables in some cases, which is generally less severe than under-selecting truly informative variables.

 Note that if we do not threshold DC and QaSIS, they tend to overfit almost in every replication as both screening methods tend to keep a substantial amount of uninformative variables to attain the sure screening property.
-Furthermore, when the correlation structure with $\eta=0.2$ is considered, identifying the truly informative variables becomes more difficult, yet GM still outperforms the other two competitors in most scenarios.
+Furthermore, when the correlation structure with $\eta=1$ is considered, identifying the truly informative variables becomes more difficult, and both DC-t and QaSIS-t become unstable, yet GM still outperforms these two competitors and can exactly identify all the truly informative variables in most replications.